dakshin-k/webpage/webpage/_posts/2025-10-21-dactyl-manuform.md

 ## Misc.
 Electrical Supplies

 [https://robu.in](Robu.in) is the place to go to for hobby electronics in India.
-I got 2 Lithium ion batteries
+I got 2 Lithium ion batteries and a bunch of smaller items like controller legs, wires, soldering equipment, screws and standoffs, power switches etc. over there.

 ## Summary of Parts and Cost